What is an allergy?

 - Topical steroid nasal sprays can be used to control hay fever.

-Desensitisation can be performed by an allergy specialist (an immunologist with an interest in allergy) within the hospital environment.
+Desensitisation can be performed by an allergy specialist (an immunologist with interest in allergy) within the hospital environment.
 It involves gradually exposing the patient to increasing doses of the allergen (eg, an antibiotic) in an attempt to desensitise the patient’s immune response.

 Type II hypersensitivity reaction